Deflection

 Is deflection defined as a defense mechanism?

 In the definition of the word deflection, it is defined as one of the many defense mechanisms.
-To use deflection in a sentence, when someone deflects, they are trying to feel less guilty, avoid negative consequences, and pass blame and fault onto others.
+To use deflection in a sentence, when someone deflects, they are trying to feel less guilty, avoid negative consequences, and pass blame and fault onto others by shifting the direction of criticism.
 Deflection is a learned defense mechanism, with deflecting behaviors typically starting from early childhood.

 How do you deal with deflection?

-The best way to deal with deflection is to communicate how you feel by having a conversation when you begin to notice deflecting habits.
-Point out that you feel the person is deflecting their fault onto you and that the deflection is not appreciated.
+One way to deal with deflection is to communicate how you feel by having a conversation when you begin to notice deflecting habits.
+You may point out that you feel the person is deflecting their fault onto you and that the deflection is not appreciated.
 If they continue practicing deflection through the course of your relationship that may be an indicator they are not going to change and it may be best to keep your distance, as deflection can be a negative trait.

 More questions about deflection